 These sewing matrices can also be expressed by the Pauli matrix for the two flat bands

-where $\zeta$ represent the Pauli matrix for the two flat band subspace.
-We've chosen a similar form to the sewing matrix of the TBG systems adopted in \cite{PhysRevB.103.205413}, and the difference is that TBCB system do not have two valleys.
-The wave-function and thus the M matrix introduced in the main text and section D of supplemental
+where $\zeta$ represents the Pauli matrix for the two-flat-band subspace.
+We have chosen a similar form to the sewing matrix of the TBG systems adopted in Ref.\cite{PhysRevB.103.205413}, and the difference is that TBCB systems do not have two valleys.
+The wave function and thus the $M$ matrix introduced in the main text and Appendix D,